Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

    - Audio framework is responsible for audio playback sound mixing.

-   - Audio framework supports at most 32 sound playing together.

-   - Before mixing, all sound will be converted to one unified audio format, which is 16-bit, 44100Hz, 2-channel currently.
+   - Before mixing, all sound will be converted to one unified audio format, default is 16-bit, 44100Hz, 2-channel.
 Sub-modules reformat, resampler are responsible to do the conversion.
 There is also volume sub-module in audio framework to adjust volumes for different audio types, for example, music, speech may have different volumes.

    - Audio framework supports sound rate from 8k-96k, channel mono/stereo, format 8-bit, 16-bit, 24-bit, and 32-bit float.